HarshadZade/starter-academic/content/home/experience.md

   description = """IvLabs is the Robotics and Innovation Society run by the students of VNIT.
 I am the Technical Head of the managing council, responsible for resolving technical problems and providing sound technical support to the lab."""

 [[experience]]
-  title = "Member"
+  title = "Member and Mentor"
   company = "IvLabs"
   company_url = "http://www.ivlabs.in/"
   location = "VNIT, Nagpur"
   date_start = "2018-07-31"
-  date_end = "2019-06-01"
+  date_end = ""
-  description = """Following my passion, I work on various robotics projects in IvLabs and mentor some as well."""
+  description = """I believe that __Teaching is a great way to keep learning.__ So while I work on projects for my own development, I give my best to ensure that my mentees learn everything that I know.
+These are some of the projects I mentored directly or indirectly.
+[Link1](http://www.ivlabs.in/rfid_2019.html), [Link2](http://www.ivlabs.in/suntracker.html), [Link3](http://www.ivlabs.in/iot-ambiance.html)."""

 [[experience]]
   title = "Summer Intern"